“Two hawks circling in the afternoon sunlight

 “I believe that by taking time to witness Nature always in communication alongside us,

-we can receive messages and transform our collective story.
+we can receive messages and transform our story.

-My vision is creating a deeper relationship to Land, body and community -
+My vision is remembering a deeper relationship to Land, body and community -

 making offerings and co-creating together.